openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## ***README.md*** content

-README.md should provide an entry point to component documentation.
+README.md provides an entry point to the component documentation.
+Here are the best practices for writing a good README.md:
-First of all the readme shouldn't be overloaded by redundant information, has a strict user friendly structure and provide references to additional documentation.

-The proposed template for Readme file is:
+- Include only the necessary information.
+Avoid overloading the document with excessive details.
+- Make sure your document has a clear structure, is easy to navigate and quickly look through.
+- Provide links to additional documentation and resources.

+You can use the following template for a README.md file:
 ```md
 # Name of component